Python

 - session: The session object from the classifyCb or parserCb.

-- fieldPosOrExp: The field position returned by field_define/field_get or the field expression
+- fieldPosOrExp: The field position returned by field_define/field_get or the field expression.

 - value: The string value to add to the session field.